mabihan/saas-keycloak/README.md

 - The value of client_secret, you must see the Secret id of the Realm Client generated in your Keycloak.
 - After authenticate, get the 'access_token' generated in the response of the above request.
-- Now you can do a GET in 'http://localhost:8090/v1/product' passing in the Header the KEY(Authorization), and the VALUE(Bearer access_token).
+- Now you can do a POST in 'http://localhost:8090/v1/product' passing in the Header the KEY(Authorization), and the VALUE(Bearer access_token).